 Open your bank account before you arrive if possible.
 RBC, Scotiabank, CIBC, TD, and BMO all support pre-arrival applications.
 Start the process 2–4 weeks before your travel date.

-Canada's five largest banks all have dedicated newcomer programs.
-Here's how they compare:
+Canada's six largest banks all have dedicated newcomer programs.
+Here's how they stack up:

 | Bank | Free Banking | Welcome Bonus | Credit Card | Pre-Arrival |